 Mr Rob Bethune has had a significant role in improving the delivery of health care services.
 After spending a year as a surgeon in a rural mission hospital in Zambia he took time out of his surgical training to work as a manager at the South West Strategic Health Authority.
 During this year he worked on a 17 hospital safety collaborative improving the standards of peri-operative care.
-He continues this role with the South West Academic Health Science Network as the clinical lead for the new safety collaborative.

 He is also involved in developing the non-technical skills (human factors) of trainee surgeons as well as his colleagues; after publishing his master’s thesis on pre-operative briefings and debriefings.
 He was on the UK Department of Health Human Factors steering group.
 He has published widely on patient safety, human factors and quality improvement.